Frequently Asked Questions

 No. We're an online lender headquartered in Oakland, California.
 Unfortunately, scammers sometimes use the LendUp name and pretend to be us.
 If you're contacted by anyone who says they're from LendUp and asks for money to complete a loan transaction, it's a scam.
 We never require money in advance.
 If you're not sure who you're talking to, please do not provide any information or money.
 Call us directly at 855-2LENDUP or email us at firstname.lastname@example.org.

 How do I know LendUp's website is secure?

-You can verify this by checking for a green padlock in the upper left corner of your browser’s address bar (a picture of a padlock or the word "secure" on a webpage is not sufficient).
-You should also make sure the URL in the address bar starts with https (the "s" stands for “secure sockets layer,” meaning data is encrypted).
-These characteristics on a website mean all communication is encrypted and secure.
-In addition, note that the identity of LendUp (Flurish Inc.) in San Francisco, California U.S. has been verified by COMODO Extended Validation Secure Server CA. For information see our Privacy and Security policy.
+You can verify this by checking for a padlock in the upper left corner of your browser's address bar (a picture of a padlock or the word “secure” on a webpage is not sufficient).
+When you click on the padlock, you should see “connection is secure” and clicking on “Certificate”, you should see Issued or Verified by Amazon.
+For information see our Privacy and Security policy.